reecemartin/photomanager/README.md

 # Acknowledgements
 This project was developed as the final project for CSC207: Software Design at the University of Toronto, St. George campus.
 Many thanks to our professor Paul Gries for his direction during the course, and the TAs who helped us out.

+# Future
+Want to create a dc executable file.